GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ### `assert` Statement

-`assert` statement checks expressions of code for validity (aka. assertion).
+The `assert` statement checks expressions of code for validity (aka. assertion).
 When tested expression is valid with no problem, assertion returns `True`.
-When assertion is `False`, an exception is raised.
+When assertion returns `False`, an exception is raised.

 ```python
 Print(0)